getodk/validate/README.md

 ## Running the project

-To run the project, use the `run` Gradle task.
+To run the project, go to the `View` menu, then `Tool Windows > Gradle`. `run` will be in `odk-validate > Tasks > application > run`.
+Double-click `run` to run the application.
+This Gradle task will now be the default action in your `Run` menu.

+You must use the Gradle task to run the application because there is a generated class (`BuildConfig`) that IntelliJ may not properly import and recognize.

 To package a runnable jar, use the `jar` Gradle task.

-## Integrating Validate With Your Java App
+## Integrating Validate with your Java app

+1. Download the [latest ODKValidate jar](https://opendatakit.org/downloads/download-category/validate/) or build your own.

-1. Add the ODKValidate jar to your classpath.(Download the latest jar from <https://opendatakit.org/downloads/download-category/validate/> or build your own)
+1. Add the ODKValidate jar to your classpath.

-2. Create a custom `ErrorListener` by implementing the `org.opendatakit.validate.ErrorListener` interface.
+1. Create a custom `ErrorListener` by implementing the `org.opendatakit.validate.ErrorListener` interface.

-3. Add the custom `ErrorListener` to the form validator and call any of the various `validate(...)` methods.
+1. Add the custom `ErrorListener` to the form validator and call any of the various `validate(...)` methods.

 See example below:
 ```java